Skip to Content

 black eyed peas and dried chipotle pepper in a white bowl

 Most black-eyed peas recipes call for flavoring with meat.
 But here we show love to those who prefer dishes sans meat.
-These vegan black-eyed peas fully take advantage of the natural flavors and health benefits that black-eyed peas offer.
+These vegan black-eyed peas fully take advantage of the natural flavors and that black-eyed peas offer.

 To replace the smoke flavor common in Southern peas dishes, these black-eyed peas get an infusion of a taste of Mexico as smoky, earthy morita chilis are used to flavor the stock the peas cook in.